EliGE6922/EliGE6922.github.io/_pages/about.md

 ---

 I am currently a PhD student at Imperial College London, where I am fortunate to be supervised by [Prof. Cong Ling](https://profiles.imperial.ac.uk/c.ling).
-My work explores connections between information theory and learning theory, with a focus on the role of Shannon-theoretic principles in machine learning and privacy.
-In particular, I am interested in how information-theoretic ideas can help better understand and improve large language models and modern generative models.
+I study information theory and learning theory, focusing on Shannon-theoretic foundations of machine learning and privacy.
+My research explores how information-theoretic principles can be used to better understand and improve large language models and modern generative models.

 I received my Master's degree from the University of Sydney, where I was fortunate to be supervised by [Prof. Yonghui Li](https://profiles.sydney.edu.au/yonghui.li).